avdfo/PHYS_549_package/ArpesCNN/README.rst

-A package that denoises and resolves fine features in ARPES data using convolutional neural networks
+A package that simulates tight-binding and angle-resolved photoemission spectroscopy band sturcture customized for super-resolution convolutional neural network.
+The lattice, orbital, momentum path, Hamiltonian construction and diagonalization is based on the Python package chinook.

 * Free software: GNU General Public License v3